openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 How to obtain Client Metadata is out of scope of this specification.
 Profiles of this specification MAY also define static sets of Client Metadata values to be used.

-If the Credential Issuer is unable to perform discovery of the Wallet's Credential Offer Endpoint, the following claimed URL is used: `openid-credential-offer://`.
+If the Credential Issuer is unable to perform discovery of the Wallet's Credential Offer Endpoint, the following custom URL scheme is used: `openid-credential-offer://`.

 ## Credential Issuer Metadata {#credential_issuer_metadata}